NoeltHS/Test/staff-information/store-jobs.md

 **Step 4:** If a staff member calls for security by pressing the button directly behind a register, an alert will appear on the monitor and over the register.
 Head over to the register and solve the issue.
 If the issue requires an HR, contact one.

+### Help Desk
+{:.text-blue-000}
+{: .no_toc }

+**Note the following:**
+- A maximum of two staff members are allowed to assist at the help desk.
+- Staff members are not required to have security cuffs to work at the help desk.

 ## Staff Tasks
 {:.text-red-300}